borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 [**View all Comments**](https://docs.google.com/spreadsheets/d/e/2PACX-1vQYCQRmyTGP2q3GphttZcEae9GlXohAqYy77GIdvVsh5deOfzo-M8J_S_gworsgvkH2klOfLmBoHzQO/pubhtml){:target="_blank"}<br>

 -- Stay tuned for next month post about Lightning Network.<br>
 With it there will be a **Quiz** with Questions.
-Who gets all correct answers, reward will be certain amount of sats via lightning invoice.
+For those who get all the correct answers, reward will be certain amount of sats via lightning invoice.

  APPENDIX<br>
 **Disclaimer**:<br>